swlew369/Ultimate_Take-Home_Challenge/README.md

 Predicting which customers will continue to use Ultimate's ride service is the focus of this section.
-Machine Learning Classification methods are employed to make predictions of long-term or short-term customer status.
+Machine Learning Classification methods are employed to make predictions of long-term or short-term customer use of the service.
 In this project, the XGBoost Classifier gave the best results.
 Analysis and recommendations for retaining customers are in the written report.